lyiris22/Crime_Data/docs/Milestone3.md

 With the Map tab a consistent piece of feedback we received was having the single city drop down widget present when it didn't change the map, this was a known issue before the feedback session and was not surprising that users found this frustrating.
-A piece of feedback that we received from several reviewers was the year slide bar widget looked like a range which was something we did not expect users to say.
+A piece of feedback that we received from several reviewers was the year slider widget looked like a range which was something we did not expect users to say.
 This piece of feedback was very helpful as we realized our design wasn't as intuitive as we had thought.
 We had a few suggestions to changes the style of our crime rate circles on the map.
 Another piece of consistent feedback was providing more